The Blacker the Berry (song): Production

-The track was produced by American record producer, multi-instrumentalist and rapper Terrace Martin.
-He played a key role in strengthening the brand of fellow West Coast rapper Snoop Dogg after graduating from high school.
-Martin has been behind studio albums released in 2014 by artists such as Big K.R.I.T. and YG in addition to his debut studio album, 3ChordFold (2013).
-During an interview with Billboard, Martin spoke about the making of "The Blacker the Berry," describing his experience working with Lamar and the message they sought to deliver on with the song.
-The lyrics of its verses were finished when Lamar approached Martin, though singing had yet to be laid over the track.
-Its hip-hop beat was constructed from hard-hitting drums by Boi-1da.
-Meanwhile, Martin integrated the jazz arrangements which arrive at the song's conclusion, taking cues from Lalah Hathaway and James Fauntleroy.
+"The Blacker the Berry" was produced by American record producer and multi-instrumentalist Terrace Martin, who collaborated with musicians including Robert Glasper, Lalah Hathaway, Thundercat, and Anna Wise to create the politically charged track.
+Prior to the track, he had been known for contributing to the development of fellow West Coast rapper Snoop Dogg's brand after graduating from high school.
+Terrace Martin also worked on studio albums released in 2014 by rappers including Big K.R.I.T. and YG, in addition to his own debut studio album, 3ChordFold (2013).
+During an interview with Billboard, Terrace Martin spoke about the creation of "The Blacker the Berry", revealing that Lamar completed the track's verses before adding the sung sections, while the former helped develop the track's musical arrangement.
+Its beat was driven by hard-hitting drums from producer Boi-1da, while Terrace Martin contributed jazz elements, particularly toward the track's conclusion, drawing on influences from Lalah Hathaway and James Fauntleroy.